Exidex/qmk_firmware/keyboards/beekeeb/piantor_pro/readme.md

-A 5-layer (technically 6-layer) keymap for 42-key keyboard with 6 thumb cluster keys that features oneshot mod layer.
+A 5-layer keymap for 42-key keyboard with 6 thumb cluster keys with focus on easily pressing shortcuts with any modifier combination (and even all 4).

 ![keymap](rendered_keymap.png)